vybeauregard/Yii2-Cupcakes/README.md

 - time zone settings
 - url management

+The database in the project has been configured to create an SQLite data store in the `db` directory.

+##File structure
+> _or, "Keeping the Varmints Out"_

+One large concern for any framework is keeping code organized.
+This fosters a collaborative environment because it makes it easier to deduce where a particular function is being called from.
+With Yii2, there are a lot of files that need to be accessible to the server, but not accessible from a web browser (e.g. controllers, db config, vendor files).
+That's where our `web` folder comes in handy.
+We will tell the web server that the root of the site is located at `web` and php will still be able to access all of the other files in our project without exposing them to the world.

 ##Controllers
+> _Where do you think **you're** going?_

 Controllers direct traffic between the browser and the data.
 Yii2 knows that when a user requests the page at `cupcakes/list` to talk to the cupcakes controller and find out what it says to do with `actionList()`.
 From the context provided by the verb list, we can deduct that this route will produce a list of all the cupcakes that are available.